Access full report

 This is where platform leverage shows up: in shared language.
 DDP’s semantic spine turns internal reuse into network effects.
 Strategic levers:

 Treat your models as living things that evolve with your business.
-Bake observability and monitoring into your data flows: track usage across experiments, monitor for drift or anomalies, and collect feedback.
+Bake data observability and monitoring into your data flows: track usage across experiments, monitor for drift or anomalies, and collect feedback.
 Continuous oversight keeps your models healthy and your AI responsive to real-world change.

 😉Think of metadata as your data’s ultra-detailed personal profile.
 Without it, AI models (and data scientists) are left guessing about what values actually mean, risking confusion and mistakes.
 Context matters, especially if you want intelligence & not just automation.